rudymatela/udge/problem/hello/desc.md

 ----------------------

 Write a program that prints "Hello, World!" on the standard output device.
-Normally, the output device is the screen of a command line session:
+Normally, the standard output device is the screen of a command line session:

 	$ ./hello
 	Hello, World!